Olaizola13/zetados_ext/PRIVACY_POLICY.md

 ## Your choices and rights
 - **Access, correction, deletion**: request access to, correction of, or deletion of your personal data.
+- **Delete account**: email hoysolozetados@gmail.com from the address tied to your account with the subject “Delete my ZetaDos account.”
+Account deletion removes or anonymizes personal data unless retention is required by law.
 - **Consent controls**: enable/disable location access and notifications in your device settings; disconnect integrations (e.g., Strava) at any time.
 - **Portability and objection**: where applicable, request a copy of your data or object to certain processing.
 - **Marketing**: opt out of non-essential communications using in-app settings or provided unsubscribe mechanisms.